Dansgaard–Oeschger event: History

 The ice core's signals now recognised as Dansgaard–Oeschger events are, in retrospect, visible in the original GISP core, as well as the Camp Century Greenland core.
 But at the time the ice cores were made, their significance was noted but not widely appreciated.
-Dansgaard et al. (AGU geophysical monograph 33, 1985) note their existence in the GRIP core as "violent oscillations" in the δ^{18}O signal, and that they appear to correlate to events in the previous Camp Century core 1,400 km away, thus providing evidence for their corresponding to widespread climatic anomalies (with only the Camp Century core, they could have been local fluctuations).
+Dansgaard et al. (AGU geophysical monograph 33, 1985) note their existence in the GRIP core as "violent oscillations" in the δ^{18}O signal, and that they appear to correlate to events in the previous Camp Century core away, thus providing evidence for their corresponding to widespread climatic anomalies (with only the Camp Century core, they could have been local fluctuations).
 Dansgaard et al. speculate that these may be related to quasi-stationary modes of the atmosphere-ocean system.
 D-O events tend to be what drives the "Sahara pump" which has had an effect upon human evolution and dispersal.

 The cyclicity is also found during the Holocene, where the events are referred to as Bond events.